gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipService.md

 ```

 ## DESCRIPTION
-The **Get-AipService** cmdlet gets the activation status of Azure Information Protection service for your organization.
-The status of Information Protection service is enabled (activated) or disabled (deactivated).
+The **Get-AipService** cmdlet gets the activation status of the protection service from Azure Information Protection for your tenant.
+The status of the protection service is enabled (activated) or disabled (deactivated).

 You can also view this information in a management portal.
-For more information, see [Activating Azure Information Protection service](https://docs.microsoft.com/information-protection/deploy-use/decommission-deactivate).
+For more information, see [Activating Azure Rights Management](https://docs.microsoft.com/information-protection/deploy-use/activate-service).

 ## EXAMPLES

-### Example 1: Get the status of Information Protection service
+### Example 1: Get the status of the protection service
 ```
 PS C:\>Get-AipService
 ```

-This command gets the activation status of your Information Protection service for your organization.
+This command gets your tenant's activation status of the protection service from Azure Information Protection.

 ## PARAMETERS

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS